johnwarden/mecsim/README.md

 Now if there are only two projects, there *is* a [strategyproof mechanism that uses the median](https://en.wikipedia.org/wiki/Median_voter_theorem) instead of the mean.
 But when there are more than three alternatives, things get complicated.
 In fact eventually [Allan Gibbard](https://en.wikipedia.org/wiki/Allan_Gibbard) proved that it [just wasn't possible](https://en.wikipedia.org/wiki/Gibbard%27s_theorem) to design a strategyproof mechanism for choosing among more than two alternatives that was not either dictatorial, or that limited what kind of preferences users could have.

-### Alternatives
+### Budget Negotiation

 So what do we do?
 It doesn't seem acceptable that one person can impose their will on others by lying.
 Nevertheless, budgets must be allocated!
 So let's get realistic.
 What if *everybody lies*?
 Or at least we don't even pretend that people's proposed budget is their *preferred* budget.
-Rather we acknowledge it as a negotiation, where people make a proposal they think will produce the best results for themselves, given the current set of proposals of other users.
+Rather we acknowledge it as a **negotiation**, where people make a proposal they think will produce the best results for themselves, given the current set of proposals of other users.
 And then other people respond, trying to maximize their results given what everyone else is doing.
 Maybe things balance out?

 Here is the point where we move from theory to experiment.
 These simulations show that, yes, things actually do balance out pretty nicely!